oeasenet/goe/modules/queue/README.md

 UseHashTagKey add hashtags to redis keys to ensure all keys of this queue are allocated in the same hash slot.

-If you are using Codis/AliyunRedisCluster/TencentCloudRedisCluster, you should add this option to
+If you are using Codis/AliyunRedisCluster/TencentCloudRedisCluster, you should add this option to NewQueue:
-NewQueue: `NewQueue("test", redisCli, cb, UseHashTagKey())`.
+`NewQueue("test", redisCli, cb, UseHashTagKey())`.
 This Option cannot be changed after DelayQueue has been created.

 WARNING!
 CHANGING(add or remove) this option will cause DelayQueue failing to read existed data in redis

 > see more:  https://redis.io/docs/reference/cluster-spec/#hash-tags

+### Default Retry Count

 ```go
 WithDefaultRetryCount(count uint)  *DelayQueue